nak/systemd/docs/CGROUP_DELEGATION.md

 it's semantically broken in many ways, and in many cases doesn't actually do what people think it does. cgroup v2 is where things are going, and most new kernel features in this area are only added to cgroup v2, and not cgroup v1 anymore.
-For example, cgroup v2 provides proper cgroup-empty notifications, has support for all kinds of per-cgroup BPF magic, supports secure delegation of cgroup trees to less privileged processes and so on, which all are not available on cgroup v1.
+For example cgroup v2 provides proper cgroup-empty notifications, has support for all kinds of per-cgroup BPF magic, supports secure delegation of cgroup trees to less privileged processes and so on, which all are not available on cgroup v1.